-A recap of my recent visit to the elegant La Maison Maille boutique in the Flatiron District of NYC, featuring unique Dijon mustards, cornichons, oils, and vinegars.
+A recap of my visit to the elegant La Maison Maille boutique in the Flatiron District of NYC, featuring unique Dijon mustards, cornichons, oils, and vinegars.

 Earlier this fall, a visit to one of La Maison Maille’s boutiques in Manhattan upended my conception of Dijon mustard in the most delicious way possible.
 Maille had sent me a sample of one of their limited edition mustards over the summer (you might remember the Honey Mustard Grilled Pork Chops I made with it).
 I learned at that time that they had retail stores in the city, and Pauline Ouchikh, one of Maille’s PR representatives in New York, invited me to their Flatiron boutique for a tour.
 One of my favorite parts of having a blog is being able to share fun experiences such as these with my readers.
 I hope that you will enjoy reading about my visit to the boutique as much as I enjoyed my afternoon shopping!